felixAnhalt/felixAnhalt/README.md

 # Welcome

-Hey, I’m Felix Anhalt — Senior Fullstack Engineer.
+Hey, I'm Felix Anhalt, senior full stack software engineer.

+## Favorite topics
+* Automation
+* Integration of different systems
+* DX
+* Trying random FE frameworks

+## Personal journey
-At my first job I was born into the world of business process automation in Java with camunda BPM.
+I started out in the world of business process automation in Java with camunda BPM.
-At my second, the journey broadened into Frontend (React, Remix, Next), node (everything in TS) and now lots of python.
+Afterwards, the journey broadened into Frontend (React, Remix, Next), node (everything in TS) and now lots of python.
 I like code that's self-explanatory and suffices for all the -illities you can think of, mostly maintainability and readability tho.

 ## Areas I Work In/Worked in recently